At your discretion, you may want to set this music to loop.

 I stepped forward.
 I kept the trajectory straight.

-When I was done stabbing him, I took his gun and his money, and I called a cab.
+When I was done carving his sins into his flesh, I took his gun, I took his money, and I called a cab.

 I fell off the face of the earth.
 And, eventually, I came back as somebody different.